-Range of Motion
+Improve Range of Motion

-These exercises should be performed in a pain-free range -- pain can indicate that you are moving too far, too soon.
+These exercises should be performed in a pain-free range — pain can indicate that you are moving too far, too soon.
 Because damage to the surrounding soft tissues occurs with metatarsal fractures, progressing with movements too quickly can further damage blood vessels, muscles, tendons and nerves in your foot.

-Calf muscles can become tight after a metatarsal fracture, especially after a period of immobilization.
-Stretching exercises can be performed in a standing or sitting position.
-Standing stretches should not be performed until your doctor allows you to put weight on your foot.
-In a seated position with the affected leg supported on a firm surface, a towel can be wrapped around the ball of the foot.
-Holding one end of the towel in each hand, the foot is gently pulled forward until a stretch is felt on the back of the calf.
-Stretches are typically held for 20 to 30 seconds and repeated several times.
-Do not stretch to the point of pain -- this can damage your muscles.
+HOW TO DO IT: Sit with the affected leg supported on a firm surface, with a towel wrapped around the ball of your foot.
+Holding one end of the towel in each hand, pull the foot forward until you feel a stretch on the back of the calf.
+Hold for 20 to 30 seconds and repeat three to five times.

-Conditioning activities and sports-specific drills may begin as early as 8 to 12 weeks after injury.
-The timing of resuming these exercises, however, depends on bone healing.
-These activities may include balance training such as standing on 1 foot and jumping.
-Running and higher-impact activities may resume during this period as well -- particularly if the injury was diagnosed and treated early.
+Conditioning activities and sports-specific drills may begin as early as six weeks after injury.
+But, specific timing depends on how quickly your bone heals.
+These activities may include balance training such as jumping on one foot.
+Running and higher-impact activities may resume during this period as well — particularly if the injury was diagnosed and treated early.

 - Open Access Journal of Sports Medicine: Diagnosis, Treatment, and Rehabilitation of Stress Fractures in the Lower Extremity in Runners

-- The Stone Clinic, Orthopedic Surgery & Rehabilitation: Fifth Metatarsal Fracture (Jone's Fracture) Rehab Protocol
+- The Stone Clinic: Orthopedic Surgery & Rehabilitation: Fifth Metatarsal Fracture (Jones Fracture) Rehab Protocol